2024 FIBA Under-17 Basketball World Cup

-The 2024 FIBA Under-17 Basketball World Cup (Turkish: 2024 FIBA 17 Yaş Altı Basketbol Dünya Kupası) was the eighth edition of the FIBA Under-17 Basketball World Cup, the biennial international men's youth basketball championship contested by the U17 national teams of the member associations of FIBA.
+The 2024 FIBA Under-17 Basketball World Cup was the eighth edition of the FIBA Under-17 Basketball World Cup, the biennial international men's youth basketball championship contested by the U17 national teams of the member associations of FIBA.

 It was held in Turkey from 29 June to 7 July 2024.
 To be eligible for this competition, players must be born on or after 1 January 2007.

 The United States won the final against Italy to win their seventh title.